ademers/statamic-facebook-embed/readme.md

 ## Installation

-1. Download the zip file (or clone via git) and unzip it or clone the repo into `/_add-ons/`.
+1. Download the files, and copy them to `/_add-ons/facebook_embed`.
 2. Make sure that the folder name is `facebook_embed`.

 ## Usage